offirmakes/Offir_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Second Milestone
+Overview:

+For milestone 2, I implemented the software invovled with my project.

+Design:
+To build the software portion of my project, I used the candle software.
+The candle software uses g-code in order to direct the motors and lift the pen up.
+Unlike in the next milestone, the g-code was given to me, and so I just plugged the g-code into in the candle software and it worked!

+Challenges:
+While this process may seem simple, I did run into a few issues.
+At first, it draw a very messy and abstract version of my image.
+I was very puzzled as to why this happened, but then when I looked at the hardware I realized that the timing belt, the component responsible for moving the machine, was very loose.
+Turns out that I forgot to strap the timing belt to stop it from loosening out.
+In addition, I faced a small issue in which the pen plotter wasn't drawing the image in the middle of the page.
+This issue is very simple to fix as all what I needed to do was align the pen plotter a little to the left.
 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far